Save Taxes with Expert Assisted ITR filing.

 Horizontal Joint Venture

 In this venture, companies dealing in/ selling similar products and direct competitors in the market join hands to create an output that can be reached to customers of either party.
-In this joint venture, disputes often arise because both companies are dealing in identical/ similar businesses.
-The parties also face opportunistic behaviour from each other.
-The gains from this alliance are shared according to agreement by the parties.
+In this JV, disputes often arise because both companies are dealing in identical/ similar businesses.
+The parties also face opportunistic behavior from each other.
+The gains from this alliance are shared according to the agreement by the parties.
 Such ventures are not very satisfying as, despite the cooperation, a feeling of resentment stays.

 Advantages of a Joint Venture